Spolu: 2022 Senate and Municipal elections

+2023 Presidential election

 In the 2023 Czech presidential election, Spolu endorsed three candidates: Petr Pavel, Danuše Nerudová, and Pavel Fischer.

+2024 European Parliament election and Regional elections

+In the 2024 European Parliament elections, ODS, KDU-ČSL, and TOP 09 ran again as part of the Spolu coalition, which won six seats and finished in second place behind ANO 2011.
+In some regions, parties ran as the SPOLU coalition in the 2024 regional elections, for example in the Central Bohemian Region, the South Moravian Region, and the Liberec Region.

+2025 Parliamentary election

 On 28 October 2024, party leaders signed a memorandum and announced that ODS, KDU-ČSL and TOP 09 would continue as an electoral alliance for the 2025 parliamentary election.

-Spolu received 23.4% of the vote in the parliamentary election, losing the election to ANO.
+Spolu received 23.4% of the vote, losing the election to ANO 2011.

+On 17 January 2026, following his election as leader of ODS, Martin Kupka announced that the alliance would remain dormant for at least four years.